Week 10

 • Biodiversity turnover (differences) between local ares: \(\beta\) diversity

-• e.g. There are 200 species at Coastal Prairie A and 150 species in Coastal Prairie B, but 50 of the species are unique to Prairie B, and 100 of the species are unique to Prairie A.
+• e.g. There are 200 species in a Louisiana Coastal Prairie and 150 species in a Longleaf Pine Savanna, but 50 of the species are unique to prairie, and 100 of the species are unique to longleaf pine.

 Biodiversity patterns in action